0xnetrunner/0xnetrunner/README.md

 From the code to the values, I am Ethereum-aligned and support projects that align with these values.

-I believe Ethereum has the potential to solve some of humanity’s most crucial coordination issues and have been comitted to building a better world.
+I believe Ethereum has the potential to solve some of humanity’s most crucial coordination issues and I am committed to building a better world.

 📬 Get in touch